 The safety and pharmacokinetics (PK) of ramucirumab, as a single agent, were evaluated in I4T-MC-JVDA, a multicenter, open-label, phase 1 study in paediatric and young adult patients aged 1 to 21 years to determine the recommended phase 2 dose (RP2D).
 The study consisted of 2 parts.
 In Part A, ramucirumab was administered at a dose of 8 mg/kg or 12 mg/kg intravenously over 60 minutes every 2 weeks to 23 patients with recurrent or refractory non-CNS tumours.
 A maximum tolerated dose was not reached.
 The RP2D was determined to be 12 mg/kg when given every 2 weeks.
 In Part B, ramucirumab was administered at the RP2D to 6 patients with relapsed or refractory CNS tumours for evaluation of tolerability in this population.
 No tumour responses were observed in either Part A or B.

+The efficacy and safety of ramucirumab in combination with cyclophosphamide and vinorelbine versus cyclophosphamide and vinorelbine alone was evaluated in J1S-MCJV01 (JV01), a randomised, multicentre, global, Phase 2 study in 30 paediatric patients and young adults aged 36 months to 29 years, with relapsed, recurrent, or refractory desmoplastic small round cell tumour (DSRCT).
+Randomisation (2:1) was stratified by staging at relapse (metastatic disease versus locally advanced).
+JV01 did not meet the pre-specified success criterion for the study, which required a 99% posterior probability of superiority (HR<1) to declare success for the intervention.
+At the final analysis, according to the frequentist analysis, the median PFS was 6.75 months in the experimental arm and 1.71 months in the control arm (HR 0.465 [80% CI: 0.261, 0.827]).
+There was one partial response and one complete response in the experimental arm.
+One partial response and no complete response was observed in the control arm.
+Due to the limited size of this study, it is not possible to conclude that the benefits of the use outweigh the risks.

 The efficacy and safety of ramucirumab in combination with gemcitabine and docetaxel compared to gemcitabine and docetaxel alone was evaluated in J1S-MC-JV02 (JV02), a randomised, multicentre, global, Phase 2 study in 23 paediatric patients and young adults aged 36 months to 29 years with relapsed, recurrent, or progressive synovial sarcoma (SS).
 Randomization (2:1) was stratified by staging at relapse (metastatic disease versus locally advanced).
 The study was terminated without formal evaluation of the primary PFS endpoint since at the interim futility analysis, JV02 did not meet the pre-specified 60 % confidence in treatment superiority (PFS HR of less than 1 for SS).
 There was one partial response and no complete response in the experimental arm.
 No responses, complete or partial, were observed in the control arm.